watsonyanghx/CNN_LSTM_CTC_Tensorflow/README.md

 CNN+LSTM+CTC based OCR(Optical Character Recognition) implemented using tensorflow.

-**Note:** there is **No** restriction on number of character in the image (variable length).
+**Note:** there is **No** restriction on the number of characters in the image (variable length).
 Have a look at the image bellow.

 I trained a model with 100k images using this code and got 99.75% accuracy on test dataset (200k images) in the [competition](http://meizu.baiducloud.top).
-The image in both dataset:
+The images in both dataset:

 ![](https://github.com/watsonyanghx/CNN_LSTM_CTC_Tensorflow/blob/master/data/ico1-608634b7cb.png)